jjackson19862017/popworld2/readme.md

 - Wished I could of continued this over the weekend however issues at work kept me from this.

 - Watchthe the ECommenrce Videos from Code Institute to get my head around checking out for customers.

+- I have made the cart app, but I have called it checkout, because I am not dealing with multiple quantities.
+Just single purchases.

+- Looks like the next video is search so looks like I will start that next bit.